Freakwill/pyrimidine/paper/paper.md

 $$
 unless explicitly redefined.
 For example, the mutation of a population typically involves the mutation of all individuals in it.
 Other types of lifting are allowed.

-`transition` is the primary method in the iterative algorithms, denoted as a transform:
+We call updates by iterative algorithms `transition` operations, denoted as a transform:
 $$
 T(s): S\to S\,.
 $$

 ## Metaclasses

 A metaclass should be defined to simulate abstract algebraic systems, which are instantiated as a set containing several elements, as well as operators and functions on them.
-Currently, the metaclass `MetaContainer` is proposed to create container classes without defining operators explicitly.
+Currently, `Pyrimidine` provides the metaclass `MetaContainer` to create container classes without defining operators explicitly.

 ## Mixin classes